project-koku/koku/README.md

 5. Developing inside a virtual environment is recommended.
 A Pipfile is provided.
 Pipenv is recommended for combining virtual environment (virtualenv) and dependency management (pip).
-To install pipenv, use pip :
+To install pipenv, use
+    pip:

         pip3 install pipenv==2022.4.8

-6. Then project dependencies and a virtual environment can be created using :
+6. Then project dependencies and a virtual environment can be created
+    using:

         pipenv install --dev

-7. If dependency installation still fails, try using :
+7. If dependency installation still fails, try using:

         pipenv install --dev --sequential

-8. To activate the virtual environment run :
+8. To activate the virtual environment run:

         pipenv shell

-9. Install the pre-commit hooks for the repository :
+9. Install the pre-commit hooks for the repository:

         pre-commit install